CalStott/cloud_computing/cloud_notes.md

    - Highest level of flexibility and management control over your resources
    - Examples: AWS, Microsoft Azure, Google Cloud
 2. __Platform as a Service (PaaS)__
-   - Offers a platform and environment to develop, test and deploy applications without the need to manage underlying infrastructure
+   - Offers a platform and environment to develop, test and deploy applications without the need to manage underlying infrastructure.
+Have to write your own code within the provided environment
    - Promotes efficiency by reducing worry about resource procurement, capacity planning, software maintenance etc
    - Examples: Google App Engine, Heroku
 3. __Software as a Service (SaaS)__